|

 You can also mix

-foods, e.g. put a little baby food or a low phosphorus food on top of the
+foods, e.g. put a little baby food or a tasty extra on top of the

 food you really want your cat to eat.